 1. Decide On the Key Features of the SaaS System

-A SaaS development company must keep on investing in research and tech experiments, track innovations, optimize resources, and monitor users’ needs to stay competitive.
+A SaaS development company must keep on investing in research and tech experiments, track innovations, optimize resources, and monitor users’ needs to stay competitive and develop the proper SaaS product architecture.
+When designing a SaaS application architecture, it’s important to consider factors such as user experience, security, and integration with other systems.
 There are several important key features of SaaS apps.
 They depend on product type, market research, or even the development budget available.

 - ⇒Multi-tenancy model;